Bring hope and dignity to women suffering from the debilitating condition obstetric fistula.

 “Jesus said to her, “Take heart, daughter, your faith has healed you.”
 And the woman was healed at that moment. – Matthew 9:22

-As we enter the Christmas season and celebrate the birth of our Saviour Jesus Christ, we wish to express our heartfelt thanks for your generous support of the ministry of cbm.
+We wish to express our heartfelt thanks for your generous support of the ministry of cbm.
 Thank you for caring for adults and children with disabilities in the world’s poorest places.
 Your generosity is truly transforming lives.

 We’d like to tell you about how you can continue this vital ministry by helping mothers held captive by the humiliation of uncontrollably leaking bodily waste caused by obstetric fistula.

-This Christmas, please will you prayerfully consider sending a gift of hope to help free heartbroken mothers, like Jamila, from the life-long smell, shame and isolation of obstetric fistula.
+Please will you prayerfully consider sending a gift of hope to help free heartbroken mothers, like Jamila, from the life-long smell, shame and isolation of obstetric fistula.

 Few people in New Zealand know how debilitating living with obstetric fistula is: how a mother can go for years, decades, even a lifetime – constantly cleaning and wrapping herself, separating herself from society, because she cannot stop her body from leaking its waste.